 While this idea is definitely a long shot, it’s certainly one the Canucks should consider.
 Leaving a city with as much passion for the game as Utica would be a big risk, but I believe it would be one worth taking.

-Would you get behind the Canucks moving their AHL team to Oakland?
-Leave a comment below.
+Thanks for reading!
+Would you get behind the Canucks moving their AHL franchise to Oakland?
+Leave a comment below!